-Skeptical eyebrows and inquisitive looks rarely aim in my direction when I ask functional area leaders about assessment and continuous improvement plans and actions.
+Skeptical eyebrows and inquisitive looks rarely aim in my direction when I ask functional area leaders about types of operational assessment and continuous improvement plans.
 By now, we’re all familiar with these words.
 We may not have progressed to an overarching sentiment of elation or volunteerism, but we have come a long way from silo-driven assessment towards an equilibrium among naysayers and enthusiasts.

 If you paused when you read that last sentence, you’re not alone.
 I have yet to see any institution -– even my own –- with as much clarity and buy-in.
 However, we all are moving together in the right direction.